 I put on my heavy fleece socks under my waders.
 I put on my light fleece jacket with my heavier fleece jacket over it so I could unzip the outer one if I got too hot.
 I put on my baseball hat, knowing I could put on the hood of my jacket if the wind started blowing.
 Of course, I put on my polarized sun glasses.
 Even though it was overcast, with the bright white snow the glasses were needed.

 The snow was eight inches deep so I followed in the boot prints that previous fishermen had left.
 After a few steps I noticed I wasn’t the only one with that idea.
 There were raccoon footprints inside each of the boot prints.
 There were also rabbit footprints headed in the other direction.
 It is sure peaceful and quiet being out on the snow.
-With snow caked on my felt soled shoes I was very careful climbing the ladder going over the fence to cross the field to the river.
-There were no other fishermen on the river and no vehicles parked at any of the access points.

 At home I had tied on a large streamer that the Trout Bum II fly shop had recommended the previous fall.
 It is about four inches long, green on back, white on bottom with a red throat – just like a little rainbow.
 I crimped on a small split shot just above the fly to help it sink.